hoodiecrow/thtcl/README.md

 ```

-On startup, an __Environment__ object called __global_env__ is created and populated with all the definitions from __standard_env__.
-Thereafter, each time a user-defined procedure is called a new __Environment__ object is created to hold the bindings introduced by the call, and also a link to the outer environment (the one closed over when the procedure was created).
+On startup, an __Environment__ object called __global_env__ is created and populated with all the
+definitions from __standard_env__.
+Thereafter, each time a user-defined procedure is called a new
+__Environment__ object is created to hold the bindings introduced by the call, and also a link to
+the outer environment (the one closed over when the procedure was defined).

 ```
 Environment create global_env {} {}